RedTurtle/collective.navigationtoggle/README.txt

 ----------------

-Some special navigation links will no more move the user the the target section but simply shows in the navigation itself all subsections.
-A second click will close it.
+Some special navigation links will no more move the user the the target section but simply shows in the navigation itself all subsections (so the navigation seems like the user really moved to the target folder).
+A second click will collapse the section.
 Default page in a folder and elements marked with "Exclude from navigation" are skipped.

-The script try to simulate best at possible a normal navigation behaviour.
+The script try to simulate best at possible a normal portlet navigation behaviour.

 How to use
 ----------